• Skip to main content

 Deals - Health - Education - Tech - Entertainment - About Us - Home - Search

-Image by Martinelle from Pixabay If you’re receiving government assistance, you probably qualify for free or low-cost internet service from the nation’s top internet providers.
+Image by Martinelle from Pixabay If you’re receiving government assistance, you probably qualify for low-cost internet service from the nation’s top internet providers.

 Discounted Internet Plans

-All the low-cost plans below provide internet service at download speeds up to 100 Mbps.
-Each plan also has no installation cost and requires no long term contract.
-These plans also provides a free modem / router like the one shown below.
+Most of the low-cost plans below provide internet service at download speeds of up to 100 Mbps.
+Each plan also has free installation no long term contract.
+These plans also provide a free modem / router like the one shown below.
 This gives you wired connections plus wifi connectivity.
-In the picture below, the line on the right is the line from your internet provider, the other lines out would go to wired connections in your house, if you have any.
-You can tell that this device has wifi as well because of the antenna sticking up at the right.
+Below are the internet deals from AT&T, Spectrum and other major providers.

 AT&T’s discounted internet plan is called Access from AT&T. There is no installation fee, no deposit and no contract.
 The plan provides download speeds of up to 100 Mbps.
 Included in the service are an in-home Wi-Fi modem/router and access to wifi at AT&T’s nationwide hotspots.
-Plans start at $10 a month so with your $30 / month ACP benefit, your bill is zero.
+The cost of the plan is $30 a month.

 For more information or to start your application visit: